auth0/auth0-guardian.js/README.md

 ```

 ### Recovery
-**DEPRECATED:** This methods has been deprecated and its usage is discouraged,
+**DEPRECATED:** This method has been deprecated and its usage is discouraged,
-use `.requestAuth` with method recovery code (if available) instead.
+use `.requestAuth` with method recovery-code (if available) instead.

-Recovery works as authentication, but instead of passing an otpCode, you need
+Recovery works as authentication, but instead of passing an `otpCode`, you need
-to pass a recovery code to verify method
+to pass a `recoveryCode` to verify method

 ```js
 auth0GuardianJS.start(function(err, transaction) {